vepadulano/build-root-recipe/README.md

   -m {default,debug,relwithdebinfo}
                         One of the predefined CMake configuration modes -c [CONFIG ...]
 Custom list of CMake options.
-Specify this option with an equal sign and quoted, as in: '--config="-DOpt1=ON -DOpt2=OFF"'
+Specify this option with an equal sign and quoted, as in:'-c="-DOpt1=ON -DOpt2=OFF"'
 ```

 It creates the following directories in the current working directory: